Daethyra/Build-RAGAI/Project TODO List.md

+### Todo list

+---

 [GitHub]

 - Clean all of my Jupyter notebook Gists to create an agent
   - With production-grade code stored locally, it may be useful as a codebase for LLM agents.
   - By supplying enough production-grade code that can be repurposed for our intended use case, we can steer our Generator towards desirable outcomes.
   - [Objective] : "Build a knowledgebase for leverage in programming production-grade code, specifically related to the creation of more machine learning code, much like it."
   - [Thoughts] : "By creating a codebase of repurposable Python modules, we can use LangChain to query the top_k results for functions to serve contextual needs."

 [LangChain]